Speaking

 Cultural Humility and Cross-Cultural Community Building

-What it actually means to enter a community not your own and show up as a learner.
+For mixed audiences: what it actually means to enter a community not your own and show up as a learner.
 Drawing on fifteen years of building programs across more than 70 countries, this talk is about the discipline of being curious rather than certain, and what that posture makes possible in a room.

 Jewish Leadership and Global Responsibility

-What it means to lead with an awareness of the whole Jewish world, not just the community in front of you.
+For Jewish lay and professional audiences: what it means to lead with an awareness of the whole Jewish world, not just the community in front of you.
 On the obligations that come with global connection, and what we owe to people we may never meet.

 Belonging and Accountability

-Why belonging without accountability is just comfort.
+For organizational and team audiences: why belonging without accountability is just comfort.
 How organizations build cultures where people are genuinely responsible for one another, not just professionally nice to each other.

 Disability, the Body, and Jewish Thought

-What chronic illness and the body reveal about holiness, dignity, and what we owe each other.
+For Jewish lay and professional audiences: what chronic illness and the body reveal about holiness, dignity, and what we owe each other.
 A talk that draws on Jewish text in unexpected places and asks what it means to be responsible for something you can't fully control.

 Building Community Across Difference

-The theory and practice of building communities where people actually care about one another across lines of culture, background, and experience.
+For mixed audiences: the theory and practice of building communities where people actually care about one another across lines of culture, background, and experience.
 What makes a room feel like a community, and how you build toward that deliberately.

 Organizational Development and Program Design